 If you suspect something may be wrong, DO NOT ignore it or discount it.
 I have to live every day for the rest of my life knowing I could have prevented destroying our marriage.
 I’m not huge on the psychosocial sciences, but some things are just too important to ignore.
 Don’t expect to fully understand how they are feeling; sometimes it’s just not possible.

 …Reassure them with your love.
 Don’t withhold yourself from them because you don’t understand.
 That was one of our downfalls.
 James didn’t understand what I was going through so he withdrew from me, which just made it worse.
 Remain committed, no matter what.
 Even if you don’t “feel” love for them, your job as their spouse is to show them God’s love.
 So at the times when it’s hardest to love them, just resolve to show them God’s love.
 And never stop praying for them.

 I couldn’t have said it better myself.

 You can’t expect your spouse to understand your emotional problems if he doesn’t have them himself.
-You have to really experience it to “get it.”
-But you have to work toward keeping an open line of communication and be willing to explain your illness to your spouse.
+This is something you really have to experience to “get it.”
+It’s a matter of working toward keeping a line of communication open.
+You also have to be willing to explain your illness to your spouse.
 After all, he can’t help you if he doesn’t know what he’s dealing with.

-Those lines of communication flung open wide after we started to realize that it wasn’t just my problem, or just his problem, but a problem that we shared.
+Those lines of communication flung open wide after we started to realize it wasn’t just my problem, or his problem.
+This is a problem that we shared.
 Part of being “one” means dually carrying each other’s burden.

 Filed under: Mental and Physical Health